yianlo/Rx_RotationsExchanger/README.md

 ## Application Features

-#### Location search of any address
-Provided with autocompletion of users' inputs and full integration with Google Maps API
+#### Location search of any address provided with autocompletion of your inputs in full integration with the Google Maps API
 ![autocomplete_landing]
 ![autocomplete_nav]
-![autocomplete_add_form]

-#### Dynamic filtering
-With compounded search parameters and display updates
-![index_filter]
+#### Dynamic filtering allowing you to mix and match compounded search parameters, receive instant updates and the find the perfect room with ease
+![filtered_search]

-#### Vivid display of all photos, rooms and locations map
-In multiple selectable views catering to various user preferences
+#### Vivid display of all photos, rooms and locations map in multiple selectable views catering to your various preferences
 ![show_slider] ![show_grid]
+![simple_map_crop] ![trad_map_crop]

-#### Complete single page application
-With authentication and instant user feedback for error handling and improved ease of use
+#### Complete single page application with authentication and instant error handling to improve your user experience
 ![error_sign_up] ![add_form_feedback]

-#### Management made easy for all account details
+#### Management made easy for all your account details
-#####Listings
+#####Listings that will dynamically update from the nav bar
 ![listings]
 #####Requests
-View all requests dynamically organized by status.
+View all requests organized by status
 ![requests_approved_denied]

-Easily view guest messages and approve or deny requests.
+Easily approve or deny requests with instant status and page updates
 ![requests_pending]

-#####Trips
+#####Trips organized by dates to help you always be ready
 ![trips]

 [add_form_feedback]: ./screenshots/add_form_feedback.png